timfong888/digital-garden-template/src/site/notes/Request One of Your Needs to be Met.md

 Making good requests is difficult because they are often framed in **judgment and criticism**.
 Even if they are expressed neutrally, they can be interpreted that way.

-We all know we want to express our needs.
+We all want to express our needs.

 But it comes out wrong most of the time.